 My rating: 4 of 5 stars

 In Walt We Trust is blessedly less reductive than its overeager title and subtitle make it sound.
-John Marsh is a professor at Penn State specializing in American poetry and the literature and theory of labor and working-class movements; his view of Whitman, therefore, focuses on the poet’s politics, with a particular emphasis on how his work can be construed as a critical response to capitalist culture.
+John Marsh is a professor at Penn State specializing in American poetry and the literature and theory of labor and working-class movements; his view of Whitman, therefore, focuses on the poet’s politics, with a particular stress on how we can construe his work as a critical response to capitalism.
 Whitman was the first canonical American poet to be born to the working class, Marsh emphasizes.
 His politics were progressive for their time—he belonged to the anti-slavery left wing of the Democratic Party—and his poetry, in its aspiration toward universal sympathy, more radical than that.
 To explore Whitman’s views and their contemporary relevance, Marsh divides his book into four main chapters.
-In each, he visits a location that is either directly related to Whitman’s life or that reflects on the poet’s themes, and each treats a central ill in American culture that Whitman’s poetry might cure: death, debt, sex, and political polarization.
+In each, he visits a location that is either directly related to Whitman’s life or that reflects on the poet’s themes, and each treats a central sickness in American culture that Whitman’s poetry might cure: death, debt, sex, and political polarization.

-Still, Marsh is perhaps a better scholarly than popular writer, despite his memoir-structure’s appeal to Whitmanian personal poetics: for me, the standout parts of this book were its two interludes, which, sans memoir or polemic, address the biographical questions of whether Whitman was a socialist and whether he was a gay man.
+Still, Marsh is perhaps a better scholarly than popular writer, despite his memoir-structure’s appeal to Whitmanian personal poetics.
+For me, the standout parts of this book were its two interludes, which, sans memoir or polemic, address the biographical questions of whether Whitman was a socialist and whether he was gay.
 Marsh’s command of social and intellectual history allows him to answer both questions very subtly.
 He concludes that Whitman was a socialist in values but not in systematic political theory, and that, while neither his behavior nor his writings depart very far from conventional Victorian sexual ideology, his sometimes seemingly overmastering love of men bespeaks, if not “homosexuality” (i.e., an identity), then “queerness” (i.e., a variability of desire and identity).
 On the last point, Marsh even somewhat boldly argues that Whitman’s call for “adhesiveness” or “manly love” among citizens is more radical the less sexual it is, because it allows us to imagine an affective union with our fellow citizens that might incite more care and inspire more equality than any external state-socialist measures could.
-That Whitman could write of such love without hostility or suspicion—Marsh points out that the main aspect of his work thought obscene by his contemporaries were those portraying sex between men and women—makes me wonder if the nineteenth century did not have its own version of queerness, enabled paradoxically by its suppression of genital sexuality as a topic for public discourse: with intercourse off the table, you could speak or write much more freely of every other form of love and desire.
+That Whitman could write of such love without hostility or suspicion—Marsh points out that the main aspect of his work thought obscene by his contemporaries was his portrayal of sex between men and women—makes me wonder if the 19th century did not have its own version of queerness, enabled paradoxically by its suppression of genital sexuality as a topic for public discourse.
+With intercourse off the table, you could speak or write much more freely of every other form of love and desire.

 An old man bending I come among new faces,